Issue #1 · Tuesday, May 5, 2026

 What's Actually New

 Hash functions are designed so that similar inputs produce completely different outputs.
-Change one bit in the input and the hash is unrecognizable.
-That's the point — it's a security property.
+Change one bit and the hash is unrecognizable.
+That's the point.
+It's a security property.
+You rely on it every time you store a password or verify a download.

-Embedding functions are designed for the opposite.
+Embedding functions are designed for the exact opposite.
 Similar inputs produce similar outputs.
-"The server crashed at 3am" and "Our backend went down overnight" should produce vectors that are close together in vector space.
-That's the whole value proposition.
+"The server crashed at 3am" and "Our backend went down overnight" should produce vectors that are close together in high-dimensional space.
+The entire value proposition is that meaning is preserved in the geometry.

-The distance between two embedding vectors tells you how semantically similar the inputs are.
-Cosine similarity is the standard measure:
+The distance between two vectors tells you how semantically similar the inputs are.
+Cosine similarity is the standard measure, and it's exactly as simple as it sounds:

 import numpy as np